abidibo/react-cam-roi/README.md

 You can customize many aspects of this library by using the `UiProvider`.

-- You can customize both the styles and the components use in this library.
+- You cancustomize both the styles and the components use in this library.
 The library provides default components with an interface compatible witu mui components.
 - You can override them by using the `UiProvider`.
 But you can also use the default ones and just add your styling.
 - You can pass a theme mode which is used by the default components to determine the color scheme.
 It is also used to define custom classes you can use for styling.
 - You can define a primary color which is used for color or background of active elements.